biicode/docs/biicode/troubleshooting.rst

 C/C++ hives in Windows
 ^^^^^^^^^^^^^^^^^^^^^^

 This problem affects to **Windows user that compile their C or C++ hives with MinGW** compilation tools.
 In this case, there is an issue if you have installed the Windows Shell Command Tool, ``sh.exe`` on your system.
-In this case, check if your ``PATH`` environment variable containes the ``sh.exe`` program, and if it does, remove it.
+In this case, check if your ``PATH`` environment variable contains the ``sh.exe`` program, and if it does, remove it.
 To do so:

 #.
 Right-click on *My Computer* icon, choose properties from the context menu.
 (Alternatively, you can double-click on the *System* icon in the *Control Panel*)